rickliveshere/IIS7-Dispatcher/README.md

 INTRODUCING IIS7 DISPATCHER!!!!

-(...ahem, ok, ok...it's just a really simple batch script - but it does help and can be modified to suit your needs!)
+...ahem, ok, ok...it's just a really simple batch script :) - but it does help and can be modified to suit your needs!
+It utilizes AppCmd - a command line tool from Microsoft to administer IIS7.
+To learn how to use AppCmd if you want to modify the script - please goto http://www.iis.net/learn/get-started/getting-started-with-iis/getting-started-with-appcmdexe

 Setup